Covid-19 Information Centre

 - less than £50,000 in the 2019-20 tax year and this trading profit is more than half of your total taxable income in that year; or

-- an average trading profit in tax years 2016-17, 2017-18 and 2018-19 of less than £50,000 and these profits are more than half of your average total taxable income in the same period.
-If you only started trading between 2016 and 2019 then HMRC will only use those years for which you have filed a return.
+- an average trading profit in the four tax years 2016-17, 2017-18, 2018-19 and 2019-20 of less than £50,000 and these profits are more than half of your average total taxable income in the same period.
+If you only started trading between 2016 and 2020 then HMRC will only use those years for which you have filed a return.

 Additionally, the following conditions must be met:-

 - you are trading when you apply, or would be except for Coronavirus

 - you have submitted a tax return for the tax year 2019-20 by 2 March 2021.